-The ConnecTra Society is a connecting agency, linking people with physical disabilities to activities and programs that will, over time, allow them to grow, gain confidence and become increasingly more active and involved in community life.
+The ConnecTra Society is a non-profit connecting agency, linking people with physical disabilities to activities, services, and programs to be more active and involved in community life.

 We aim to get all people with significant disabilities living in the Lower Mainland as socially active and involved as possible through our workshops and other resources.